EOT 404 Elections 2024: A conversation with Andrew Taylor

 Emilia Rivadeneira 39:33

-and well, now touching more on how the candidates have picked their bps.
-So we have Tim waltz for Democratic Party and then JD Vance for the Republican Party.
-Um, so What's there to know about each of these candidates?
-I know that you touch a little bit on Team waltz, but you know, just touching in general.
+And well, now touching more on how the candidates have picked their VP's.
+So we have Tim Walz for Democratic Party and then JD Vance for the Republican Party.
+Um, so what's there to know about each of these candidates?
+I know that you touch a little bit on Tim Walz, but you know, just touching in general.

 Andrew Taylor 39:57